Rottnest Island: Activities

 Diving is a popular activity at Rottnest.
 Its varied limestone reef terrain and plentiful fish make it an interesting diving destination.
-In particular, diving for crayfish Western rock lobster, is popular in the summer months.
+In particular, diving for crayfish and Western rock lobster is popular in the summer months.
 The season opens on 15 November each year and runs until 30 June.
 Crayfish may be caught in special traps or "pots", or when diving either by hand or by using a crayfish "loop".
 The loop is a spring-loaded steel cable attached to a long pole.
 It is illegal to use any means that might puncture the shell to catch the crayfish.
 The bag limit is 6 per licence per day, with a maximum of 12 per boat per day.

-Local delicacies Western Rock Lobster (Panulirus cygnus) and Sea Scallop (Ylistrum balloti) are fresh caught and cooked on Rottnest Cruises "Luxe Island Seafood Cruise" during open season.
+Local delicacies western rock lobsters (Panulirus cygnus) and sea scallops (Ylistrum balloti) are freshly caught and cooked on Rottnest Cruises "Luxe Island Seafood Cruise" during open season.

 A snorkel trail at Parker Point features underwater interpretative plaques that give information about the marine environments surrounding Rottnest.
 The island is the southernmost point along the Western Australian coastline at which coral grows.
 The Rottnest Island Wreck Trail was developed in conjunction with the Western Australian Museum in 1980 as the first underwater interpretative trail in the southern hemisphere.
 Visits to some of the Rottnest Island shipwrecks, in essence a museum-without-walls can be made by glass-bottomed boat, or by scuba and snorkel.
 The SS Macedon site is one of the most visited wrecks in Australia.

-The island features historic buildings and pleasant beaches (all reachable via the many cycling tracks; cycling being the island's main mode of transport – private or hire cars are not allowed on the island).
+The island's historic buildings and beaches are all reachable by cycling tracks.
+Cycling is the island's primary mode of transport.
+Private or hire cars are not allowed on the island.